Test 5G Microwaves on Heat-Sensitive People:

-FOODS TO LIMIT OR AVOID: Sugar; Caffeine; Peanuts; Nuts; Seeds; Chocolate; Coconut (milk); Cottonseed Oil/Meal (processed food, restaurant food, meat-especially hamburger); Other modern seed/legume oils; Chickpeas; Soy; Unfermented Grains; Orange/Grape Juice
+FOODS TO LIMIT OR AVOID: Sugar; Caffeine; Peanuts; Nuts; Seeds; Chocolate; Coconut (milk); Cottonseed Oil/Meal (processed food, restaurant food, meat-especially hamburger); Other modern seed/legume oils; Chickpeas; Soy; Unfermented Grains; Orange/Grape Juice: Alcohol

 If this diet is very different from your current diet, an easy first step is to cut way back on foods highest in arginine-nuts, peanuts, seeds, and dark chocolate, as well as cottonseed-and cut down on sugar and caffeine.
 If you can't live without peanut butter, try eating more cheese instead.
 If you're not used to fish, smoked fish, grilled fish, or a fish fry is a good place to start.
 If grassfed beef is too expensive, buy it just for hamburgers.
 As for sourdough bread, once you eat it for a while you may develop a taste for it.
 Potatoes are good substitutes for pasta and rice.
 Canned bean soups (cottonseed oil-free) are very convenient, and fish, yeast, or potato flakes can also be added.
 For vegans and vegetarians, there are some good plant sources of lysine, like beans, mature sprouts, yeast, potatoes, and fermented grains, but it is a major challenge to have a high lysine diet as a vegetarian or vegan.

 AND YOU'RE OFF!